-May 30th is Ascension day, not a Holy day that I grew up with or one that many protestants are familiar with.
+May 13th, 2021 is Ascension day, not one that I grew up with or one that many protestants are familiar with.
 This is the fortieth day after Easter Sunday and we are celebrating the ascension of Christ into heaven.
 You will find the Biblical accounts of the Ascension in Matthew 28:16-20, Mark 16:19-20, Luke 24:50-53 and Acts 1:6-11.

 The day is also, and in some ways more importantly, a celebration of the new creation that Jesus’ resurrection brought into being.
 It seems such an appropriate celebration for those of us who are interested in sustainability and creation care.
 I prefer to focus on this imagery because so much of the language of ascent seems to focus more on the triumphalism of a militaristic parade rather than the ascent of a servant king whose advocacy will restore and renew all things.

 In Sweden people go into the woods very early in the morning to hear the birds at sunrise.
 It is said to be good luck if a cuckoo is heard from the east or west.
 What beautiful imagery to carry with us for the rest of the season until Pentecost.
 I think this would be a wonderful tradition to incorporate in our Ascension Day celebrations.
 Go out into the woods, your local park or even the beach early in the morning.
 Listen to the birds singing the dawn chorus.
 Notice the beautiful sound that rises like a stream of praise and worship to God.

 In Indonesia, in spite of the fact that 80% of the population are Muslim, Ascension Day is a public holiday, a day to go to church for Christians, a day to rest and enjoy life for Muslims.